Detectorists: Critical response

 Series one of Detectorists was met with positive reviews from a number of UK and US media outlets.
 David Renshaw, writing for The Guardian, had particular praise for the "delightful double-act" Mackenzie Crook and Toby Jones.
 Renshaw points to the "biggest ratings BBC4 has ever had for a comedy" as evidence that "Detectorists has clearly struck the sort of gold that Lance and Andy spend hours sweeping the fields for".
 Rupert Hawksley, writing for The Daily Telegraph, was particularly impressed with Crook's "first-rate writing" and remarked in his review that series one "has all the markings of a classic sitcom".

 Ellen E. Jones of The Independent said that while the show "requires some patience... it has turned out to be one of the best new sitcoms of the year".

 In the US media, The New York Times writer Mike Hale describes Detectorists as a "distinctive creation – not for everyone, but bound to be fiercely loved by those who fall into its rhythms".
 Robert Lloyd of the Los Angeles Times "can't recommend it enough", saying: "Like the ordinary lives it magnifies, Detectorists has the air of seeming to be small and immense at once, to be about hardly anything and almost everything.
 It is full of space and packed with life."

 When the programme returned for a second series, the response was again positive.

 On the completion of the third and final series, Radio Times website reviewer Mark Braxton wrote "The series finale... is one of the most satisfying conclusions ever.
 Series one and two both ended in clever and memorable ways: bittersweet and punch-the-air respectively.
-But the series three finale has a real poetry to it; Crook seems to be saying: "Yes, that's where we'll leave it – I'm happy with that."
+But the series three finale has a real poetry to it; Crook seems to be saying: 'Yes, that's where we'll leave it – I'm happy with that.'"

+In 2019, The Guardian ranked Detectorists at number 38 in their list of "The 100 best TV shows of the 21st century".